-- The status of this action is currently under review as the tributaries themselves are not within the AOC. - A tributaries report was drafted in 2017 by Algoma University suggesting possible areas where habitat improvements can be made.
+- The status of these actions is not applicable as the tributaries themselves are not within the AOC. - A tributaries report was drafted in 2017 by Algoma University suggesting possible areas where habitat improvements can be made.
 Algoma University has consulted with the SSMRCA to determine the feasibility of improving habitat along these channels.
-SSMRCA is willing to allow certain habitat improvements to be implemented by other organizations as long as it does not impede flood flows resulting in public safety concerns.
+SSMRCA is willing to allow certain habitat improvements to be implemented by other organizations as long as it does not impede flood flows resulting in public safety concerns. - The St. Marys River Tributary Enhancement Project was completed.
+Algoma University received funding from the Ontario Community Environment Fund to implement this project.
+The project was designed to help protect and restore water quality and wildlife habitat along flood control channels and other riparian areas in Sault Ste.
+Marie, Ontario.
+The three main objectives of the project include (i) Increase water quality and aesthetics in tributaries flowing into the St. Marys River (a designated Heritage River and Great Lakes Area of Concern), (ii) removal of invasive species that threaten ecosystem health, and (iii) protect and restore habitat through implementation of edge feathering techniques and the creation of artificial nesting structures.